Jim Gagne MD: Patient & Practice Information

 When I do get through, I wait up to an hour on hold.
 Occasionally they won't take my call at all and insist I fill out a form on a web page, which takes 20 minutes.
 (That way they don't have to pay a clerk to enter this information.)

 If an insurance clerk will speak with me, we spend a few minutes going over the same information as before.
 Usually the clerk can authorize the medication, but occasionally it must be reviewed by a pharmacist.
 They'll fax me the determination in 1-2 days.
-As a rule, having it reviewed means they won't cover the medication.
+The authorization is good for three months, six months, or a year.

 The bottom line is that it often takes 20-40 minutes to get a prior auth for each patient, which is much worse than before.
 This is as much time as I spend on a patient visit.
 It was tolerable when I was doing one or two prior auths a week, but recently it's one or two a day.
 So now you'll be charged $42 for each prior auth unless I can get it done in a few minutes.
 (Unfortunately, insurance won't cover this charge.)